Top 50 Grocers: Amazon in 8th Place While Rest of Industry Restrategizes, Reshuffles

 (Editors' note: This is part one of a four-part series)

-It’s easy to think that the word “disruption” has been overused in descriptions of the transformation that’s taking place in the food retailing industry.
+It’s easy to think that the word “disruption” has been overused in descriptions of the transformation that’s taking place in the grocery business.
 But we’d better get used to it, because things are just getting started.

 There it is, at No. 8 in the chart at the end: Amazon.